seedstack/website/content/docs/w20/manual/security.md

 # Fragment declaration

-Security providers can be registered programatically with the authentication service but can also be declared in fragment
+Security providers can be registered programatically with the authentication service but can also be declared in a fragment
 manifest:

     ...